 Through partnerships with parents and public schools on the south side of Chicago, Stand Illinois offers family engagement and advocacy opportunities.
 These include Stand as One (a resilience and well-being initiative), the Home Visit Project (a pilot program building trusting relationships among teachers and parents), Every Child Reads (an early literacy program combating summer learning loss), and the Middle School Kindness Challenge (for safer, stronger school communities).

-Mimi serves on Governor-elect JB Pritzker’s Educational Success Committee transition team which is tasked with advising and guiding the incoming Pritzker-Stratton administration.
+Mimi served on Governor JB Pritzker’s Educational Success Committee which advised and guided the Pritzker-Stratton transition team.
 She is a former partner with Kirkland & Ellis and senior counsel for Tribune Company.
 She has served on the board of several non-profits.
 Mimi earned her B.A. in public policy from the University of Chicago and J.D. from Northwestern Pritzker School of Law.
 She and her husband Ben are proud parents of two children.
 Mimi is the daughter of Korean immigrants.